cyberark/cyberark-conjur-cli/design/general_refactorings.md

 ##### Proposal

-This will help to better under the error handling flow.
-This will allow us to catch our own object and not general exceptions that do not proper helpful information to the end user.
-All Conjur CLI/SDK-specific exceptions should be documented in the funtions that call them.
+Improve our error handling to catch our own Conjur-CLI/SDK specific objects and not general exceptions that do not proper helpful information to the end user.

 ##### Current state

-Through the codebase, we have general errors that are not representative of the actual error that took place.
-The exception is not documented in the fucntion documentation in the code.
+In the codebase, there are general errors that are not representative of the actual error that took place.
+The exceptions are not documented in the function documentation in the code.
-For example, in the following `get_certificate` function, we raise a general exception if anything goes wrong during the certificate retrieval operation.
+For example, in the following `get_certificate` function, general Exception is being raised if anything goes wrong during the certificate retrieval operation.

 ```python
 def get_certificate(self, hostname, port):